 2. The Hotel Valuation Methods

-There’s essentially 3 popular hotel valuation methods.
+There are essentially 3 popular hotel valuation methods.
 Different consultants, real estate appraisers and mainstream hotel valuation firms may use different and multiple methods.
 Either way, hire a professional appraiser.
 It will prove more expensive to hire an amateur!

 These hotel valuation methods are: